mihaifischerConnatix/LocalAarIntegrationViaBintray/README.md

 ## Background Setup
 ### framework project
-- Our setup is consisting of an android project, that has a module as dependency.
+- Our setup is consisting of an android project written in __Kotlin__, that has a module as dependency.
 - This module is an Android framework we share with publishers through [Bintray](https://bintray.com/connatix/ConnatixPlayer/ConnatixPlayerSDK).
 - We need to integrate in this framework another framework that is kept in the ```libs``` folder
 - You can take it from here: [om sdk](https://github.com/mihaifischerConnatix/LocalAarIntegrationViaBintray/blob/master/omsdk-android-1.3.1-release.aar)